 This document does not outline each and every single method the API provides.
 It sticks to those that are commonly used in extensions and some parts like the rewritten schema migrator are left out since they are usually of little to no interest for extensions.

-The TYPO3 CMS core - only - implements the dbal part.
+The TYPO3 Core - only - implements the dbal part.

 implemented nor used at the time of this writing.